-Five Rivers MetroParks is giving away thousands of native tree seedlings to help reforest areas that were damaged during the 2019 Memorial Day tornadoes.
-The giveaway is part of MetroParks’ reforestation initiative, Healing Nature, designed to assist property owners and communities in Montgomery County that were impacted by the tornadoes with tree replacement and habitat restoration.
+In fall 2020, Five Rivers MetroParks gave away 2,781 native tree seedlings at Wegerzyn Gardens MetroPark and the 2nd Street Market as part of MetroParks’ reforestation initiative, Healing Nature.
+The initiative is designed to assist property owners and communities in Montgomery County that were impacted by the 2019 Memorial Day tornadoes.

 “Five Rivers MetroParks has a specific long-term role to play in efforts to recover from the tornadoes, which is restoring lost habitat,” said Becky Benná, Five Rivers MetroParks’ executive director.
 “An untold number of trees, shrubs and other plants critical to our region’s wildlife and natural heritage were lost during the storms.
 It’s important we replant in the areas where so many were lost to tornado damage.”

 The trees given away were propagated by MetroParks staff and volunteers at the Barbara Cox Center for Sustainable Horticulture.

 The map below illustrates the ZIP codes of people and communities who picked up trees, and where these locations are in proximity to the paths of the 2019 Memorial Day tornadoes.

 Those who collected tree seedlings should follow planting directions to ensure their trees thrive in their community or personal greenspace.
 Watch the video from the Arbor Day Foundation below or view our guide for planting and watering instructions.

 If you have not yet planted your tree seedlings, it is important to do so now.
 Your tree has a much better chance of surviving the winter if planted in the ground rather than a container.